humbertodias/donkeykong/README.md

 	The Simple DirectMedia Layer (SDL) cross-platform development library was used to build graphics for the project.
 Specifically, version 1.2 of SDL was used during development.
 Additionally, the game was developed, tested, and run of a distribution of Red Hat Linux Enterprise v6.5.

 Compilation Instructions
     From the Unix command line, ‘git clone https://bitbucket.org/srack/donkeykong’ pulls the necessary files into a donkeykong/ folder in the current directory.
-Next, the command ‘cd donkeykong/src’ can be used to move into the appropriate folder for compilation.
+Next, the command ‘cd donkeykong’ can be used to move into the appropriate folder for compilation.
 Typing ‘make’ builds the program.
 After proper compilation, it can be run with the command ‘./CApp’.

 User Manual
     When program is initially run, a startup screen is displayed.
 It shows the name of the game as well as a ‘Start’ and ‘Controls’ button.
 Scrolling the mouse over the ‘Controls’ button causes the user controls to be displayed - the arrow keys to move Mario as well as the spacebar to make Mario jump.
 Scrolling the mouse over the ‘Start’ button and clicking the mouse starts the first DonkeyKong at level 1 with Mario having three lives (symbolized by three Mario heads in the top right corner of the screen).
 Before each game, a screen is displayed to the user showing the respective level.
 Mario starts on the lower left corner of the screen and must ascend five platforms to rescue Peach at the top of the screen.
 On each platform exist ladders for Mario to climb in order to reach Peach by using the up arrow key.
 He must be in the center of the ladder in order to climb it.
 If Mario collides with the fire or barrels, he ‘dies’, blinks, and returns to his start position.
 To avoid these obstacles, the user can make Mario jump by pressing the spacebar.
 If Mario jumps over the fire, a ‘+200’ is displayed and incremented to the score.
 If he jumps over a barrel, a ‘+200’ is displayed and incremented to the score.
 The user’s total score is displayed at the top left of the screen, and the high score is displayed at the top center of the screen.
 To win the game and rescue Peach, the user must help Mario ascend the platforms by climbing the ladders and collide with Peach to ‘rescue’ her from DonkeyKong.